dusty-nv/jetson-inference/docs/imagenet-console-2.md

 ### Downloading Other Classification Models

-By default, the repo is set to download the GoogleNet and ResNet-18 networks during the build step.
+By default, the project is set to download the GoogleNet and ResNet-18 networks during the build step.

 There are other pre-trained models that you can use as well, should you choose to [download](building-repo-2.md#downloading-models) them: